AryaDeepanshu/InstaPulse/README.md

 ## Tech

-Re-COrdiac is a Python based application and is powered by many powerfull modules and technologies
+InstaPulse is a Python based application and is powered by many powerfull modules and technologies

 - [OpenCV](https://opencv.org/) - Opensource computer vision library!
 - [Mediapipe](https://google.github.io/mediapipe/) - Ultra fast and customizable ML solutions for live and streaming